microsoft/onnxruntime/docs/execution-providers/DirectML-ExecutionProvider.md

 ## Requirements

-The [DirectML](https://github.com/microsoft/DirectML) execution provider requires a [DirectX 12](https://answers.microsoft.com/en-us/windows/forum/all/direct-x-120-download/98d1137a-653d-40eb-9863-3b474665add7) capable device.
+The DirectML execution provider requires a DirectX 12 capable device.
 Almost all commercially-available graphics cards released in the last several years support DirectX 12.
 Here are some examples of compatible hardware:

 * NVIDIA Kepler (GTX 600 series) and above
 * AMD GCN 1st Gen (Radeon HD 7000 series) and above
 * Intel Haswell (4th-gen core) HD Integrated Graphics and above
 * Qualcomm Adreno 600 and above

-[DirectML](https://docs.microsoft.com/en-us/windows/ai/directml/dml) is introduced in Windows 10, version 1903, and in the corresponding version of the Windows SDK.
+DirectML was introduced in Windows 10, version 1903, and in the corresponding version of the Windows SDK.

 <p><a href="#">Back to top</a></p>